zam7/CoastalEngineering/Lab_2.md

 The experimental and theoretical analysis for $\frac{c_p}{gh}$ as a function of $kh$.
 Only one plot is shown for both wave paddle amplitudes because the results are the same.
 Again, the experimental results match the theoretical results.

 # Water Particle Velocity
 All of the data was collected in the DeFrees Fluids Lab using an ADV to collect velocity data at different z-elevations from the bed. $f_s$, the sampling frequency was 200 Hz.
 The wave paddle was set at an $f$ of 1.00 Hz.
-The data was truncated to ensure that all the wave analysis begins at the wave crest, and to ensure that all the data lengths are the same (8,000 points was chosen to ensure long enough datasets).
+The data was truncated to ensure that all the wave analysis begins at the wave crest.
 At wave crests, $x$ and $t$ are assumed to be zero, which simplifies the velocity equations to:

 $$ u = a \sigma \frac{cosh(k(h+z))}{sinh(kh)}$$